 - Children of Many Lands by Dana Bruce and Elizabeth McCrady (out of print) A previous edition is Children of Foreign Lands.
 This is a wonderful book and our first choice for 1B, but it is of limited used availability.
 If you are able to find it, use it in place of Children of the Northlights and Jenny Goes to Sea. – world

-- Children of Noisy Village by Astrid Lindgren (sub for Jenny Goes to Sea in 1B) – N Europe
+- Children of Noisy Village by Astrid Lindgren (sub for Jenny Goes to Sea OR Children of the Northlights in 1B) – N Europe

 - Waiting for the Owl’s Call by Gloria Whelan – Middle East